lvgl/lvgl/docs/details/widgets/table.rst

 Tables, as usual, are built from rows, columns, and cells containing texts.

-The Table object is very lightweight because only the texts are stored.
+The Table Widget is very lightweight because only the texts are stored.
-No real objects are created for cells but they are just drawn on the fly.
+No real Widgets are created for cells but they are just drawn on the fly.

 The Table is added to the default group (if it is set).
-Besides the Table is an editable object to allow selecting a cell with encoder navigation too.
+Besides the Table is an editable Widget to allow selecting a cell with encoder navigation as well.

 .. _lv_table_parts_and_styles: